StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 * Storage Object Viewer: Allows the service account to read/write data from/to Cloud Storage (raw and processed data).
 * BigQuery Data Editor: Grants permissions to write the processed data to BigQuery.
 * BigQuery Job User: Allows the service account to execute queries in BigQuery.
+* Secret Manager Secret Accessor: Allows the service account to access the Alpha Vantage API key stored in Secret Manager.

 BigQuery:
 * BigQuery Data Editor: Allows editing and inserting data into datasets.